-Per the current Table, it can be interpreted that the value for "sliding doors" encompasses both manual sliding doors, used primarily in residential dwelling applications, and power-operated sliding doors, used entrance doors.

-\ Power-operated sliding and power-operated folding door designs must accommodate a high number of repeated openings and closings similar to such accommodation for commercial glazed swinging
+Per the current Table, it can be interpreted that the value for "sliding doors" encompasses both manual sliding doors, used primarily in residential dwelling applications, and power-operated sliding doors, used primarily in non-residential applications.
+The maximum air leakage rate for power-operated sliding doors, and for power-operated folding doors, should be differentiated from "sliding doors" similar to how commercial glazed swinging entrance doors are differentiated from "swinging doors".

-\ For emergency egress situations, power-operated sliding and power-operated folding doors must be capable of

-"breakout" to allow emergency egress when the power is out.

-\ Sealing any power-operated door at the floor is very difficult to achieve for commercial service durability because such doors must meet ADA / accessibility requirements.
+- Power-operated sliding and power-operated folding door designs must accommodate a high number of repeated openings and closings similar to such accommodation for commercial glazed swinging entrance doors. - For emergency egress situations, power-operated sliding and power-operated folding doors must be capable of " breakout" to allow emergency egress when the power is out. - Sealing any power-operated door at the floor is very difficult to achieve for commercial service durability because such doors must meet ADA / accessibility requirements.